psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 > LITERATURE.
 >
-> BRITISH GOBLIN  Welsh Folk-Lore, Fairy Mythology, Legends and Traditions; by the Hon.
+> BRITISH GOBLINS  Welsh Folk-Lore, Fairy Mythology, Legends and Traditions; by the Hon.
 Wirt Sykes, United States Consul for Wales.
 London, Sampson Low & Co.
 >
 > THIS is, to us, one of the most attractive books of the season.
 Not only has Mr. Sykes carefully culled from published sources —such as Peter Roberts's Cambrian Antiquities, Jones's "Apparations,""Cymru Fu," "Cambro Briton," "Bye-gones" "Archaeologia Cambrensis" all that relates to his subject, but he has gone about amongst the people of South Wales for himself, and taken down from the lips of the elders there old stories of bye-gone customs and once prevalent superstitions.
 May be that the author places too much confidence in some of those narratives; whether he does or not, they add greatly to the interest of his book, and readers can judge for themselves how much to put under the head of "national superstitions," and how much to the credit merely of the foolish fancies of the narrators.
 We are glad to see that Mr. Sykes has investigated the "Sin Eater" fable.
 We don't believe an instance of this practice was ever proved to have been observed in Wales, or Shropshire either, and the author, after giving all the "illustrations" he can gather, says:-
 >